 Myths and sagas in province Friesland have been documented in the first half of the twentieth century.
 One of these concerns the Battle of Norditi too.
 It is clearly inspired by the Gesta but has some bonus facts.
 It goes as follows:

 The enemy left 10,0377 dead on the battlefield.
-Many of them were killed during their flight over the river.
-The stone on which archbishop Rimbert knelt, was kept for a long time in the Ludger Church [Ludgeri Kirche in Norden.
-Saint Ludger, by the way, is a Frisian born at modern Zuilen in the Netherlands.
-Read our blog post to learn more about him)] and on the hill where he received his prayer, the trees and grass always remained green.
+Many of them were killed during flight over the river.
+The stone on which Archbishop Rimbert knelt, was kept in the Ludger Church (i.e. Ludgeri Kirche in Norden for a long time.
+Saint Ludger, by the way, is a Frisian born at the modern village of Oud-Zuilen in the Netherlands.
+Read our blog post to learn more about him.
+On the hill where Rimbert received his prayer, the trees and grass always remained green.

 Where the hill must have been, is unclear too.
 Be advised that what Frisians call a hill, might not be more than an elevation of a few meters, if you are lucky, in the landscape.
 But, maybe it was a ting or þing.
 Why else was there a stone atop this hill?
 The same with the ‘streams’.
 The Battle of Norditi is generally situated near the Hilgenrieder Bay.
 This bay was located west of the village Nesse.
 Did the Vikings drown in this shallow bay?
 The bay is now gone, after it silted up and was reclaimed in the Middle Ages.